gsi-ee/dabc/plugins/root/docu/JSROOT.md

 could regularly read specified objects and update drawings.
 But such solution has three major caveats.

 First of all, one need to store data of all objects, which only potentially could be displayed in the browser.
-In case of 10 objects it does not matter, for 1000 or 100000 objects it will be major performance penalty.
-With such big amount of data one never will achieve frequent update rate.
+In case of 10 objects it does not matter, for 1000 or 100000 objects this will be major performance penalty.
+With such big amount of data one will never achieve frequent update rate.

 Second problem is I/O. To read first object from the ROOT file, one need to perform several (about 7) file-reading operations via http protocol.
 There is no http file locking mechanism (at least not for standard web servers), therefore there is no guarantee that file content is not changed/replaced between consequent read operations.
-Therefore one should expect frequent I/O failures while trying to read data from ROOT binary files.
+Therefore one should expect frequent I/O failures while trying to monitor data from ROOT binary files.
 There is workaround for the problem - one could load file completely and exclude many partial I/O operations by this.
 To achieve this with JSROOT, one should add "+" sign at the end of filename.